utdata/rwd-mastery-assignments/ed-school-ratings/rubric-gs.md

 Now that you've explored the data, it's time to write a short story based on the details.
 Since you are an Austin-area reporter, you can/should lead with information about AISD, but also include the information about charter schools, even though that would naturally require more reporting to fill out the story.

-For the canvas assignment, you'll want to turn in:
+## Your deliverables for the assignment

+> The Data Drop portion of this assignment may have a different due date than the Sheets work.
+Check Canvas for the latest info.

+For this assignment your deliverables are:

-- Your Google Sheet of the data and pivot tables
+- Your Google Sheet of the data and pivot tables.
+Share it with me as an editor.
-- Your Data Diary
+- Your Data Diary.
+Google Docs if fine.
+Share it with me.
-- Your Data Drop story
+- Your Data Drop story.
+Google Docs is required.
+Share with with me as an editor.

 ## Large files and working in Google Sheets